Global Environmental Governance

 The course is interdisciplinary in that we take outset in concepts, approaches, and theories from political science, international law, and human geography.
 We draw mainly on examples from climate change and tropical forestry, but also from other environmental areas.
 The course is project oriented in that the students in parallel to the classes must write a group based project assignment, which along with the rest of the curriculum and presentations, forms the basis for individual oral exams.
-For the assignment, the students can chose from a broader range of environmental topics.
+The students can chose from a broad range of topics for their assignments.

 The lectures fall into the following six modules:

 1) Introduction to the general field of GEG

 2) The emergence of ideas and ideologies about global environmental problems and their solutions.

 3) GEG actors, architecture, and international relations (perspectives mainly from political science and human geography)

 4) State-led global regulation, institutions, and regimes (perspectives mainly from international law)

 5) Global economic governance, the market, and the environment